 My initial interest in traveling had been connected to my desire to apply academic learning beyond the classroom.
 I have always enjoyed research while my completed college coursework in geography, psychology, economics, and history has spurred numerous ideas for long distance road tripping, cruise adventures, as well as independent journeys to many places around the world.
 Several other practical factors it seems have converged to make me a wandering fool.
 Since my wife and I both were both teachers, we are accustomed to spending an entire summer off to travel.
-Our obsession to vacation around also seems to be enhanced by our decision to not have children, not indebted by house mortgage, healthy exercise, and diligently keep a reasonable frugal lifestyle in expensive South Florida.
+Our obsession to vacation around also seems to be enhanced by our decision to not have children, not be indebted by house mortgage, healthily exercise, and diligently keep a reasonably frugal lifestyle in busy South Florida.

 5. Why do you blog?
 Why are you successful at it?

-Blogging on Word Press to me has helped me transition from a busy educator who embraced the formal academic writing process to one who more informally writes more creatively now for a wider audience of educated blog enthusiasts.
-Recently, I have added a poetry/photography component to my blogs to visually enhance the “sensory feel” of my travel endeavors.
+Blogging on Word Press to me has helped me transition from a teacher/professor who embraced the formal academic writing process to a retiree who more informally writes more creatively now for a wider audience of educated blog enthusiasts.
+Recently, I have added a photography component to my blogs to enhance the “sensory feel” of my travel endeavors.

 6. What is your most memorable blog post?

 My favorite post to date is also my most popularly read blog from 8/29/16 (“Strong Presence to Serve Humanity”).
 This blog offers my emotional tribute to a courageous FBI agent and dear friend who lost his life to cancer in his mid fifties.
 You can find this blog at: